Polydile/dile-pages/README.md

 Simple iron-pages adaptation for LitElement.

 This element is used to show one of several "pages".
-The pages are the children elements of the component.
-In brief, this component only shows one of it's children elements and is able to interchange the active children with a simple animation.
+The pages are the direct children elements of the component.
+In brief, this component only shows one of it's children elements, and is able to interchange the active children with a simple animation.

+## Properties

 You can use 2 properties to configure the current active page:

-## Properties

 - selected: A string to select the active page.
 - attrForSelected (optional): A string with the attribute name in the page elements to match with "selected" property.